Bill-hbrhbr/personal-yscope-docs/query-coordinator/query-coordinator-pr-plan.md

 for reconciliation.
 Integration must use the final shared and worker contracts, not stacked placeholder versions of the task or output handle.

-Known differences from the target job-handler RFC:

-- #2513 stores a `QueryPlan` and resource group in the handle and uses `run(self)`; the RFC passes submission inputs to `run` and does not require them for recovery.
-- Its polling configuration is named `SpiderOption`, rather than the RFC's `SpiderPollingOption`.
-- It checks task-count range but does not reject an empty archive vector before submission.
-- Pre-running failure reporting allows updates to both `PENDING` and `RUNNING`; the RFC restricts this path to `PENDING` and preserves durable running work for recovery.
+The implementation now uses the established `SpiderOption` name, rejects an empty archive vector before registration, and restricts pre-running failure reporting to `PENDING`.
+These behaviors align the opened PR with this RFC; remaining graph-submission work is tracked separately below.

 Keep these as explicit reconciliation work, not silently revised requirements or claims that the opened PR already matches the RFC.
 The result-limit difference between Zhihao's planning document